 Before the Second World War, Munari worked as a graphic designer for the Italian publishing company Mondadori.
 He wrote more than 60 books.
 From children’s books to design manuals.

 In 1948, Munari, along with Gillo Dorfles, Gianni Monnet and Atanasio Soldati founded the abstraction-driven Concrete Art Movement in Italy, the Movimento Arte Concreta (MAC).

 Bruno Munari produced many objects for the Italian design industry, including ashtrays, coffee machines and televisions.
 The Acona Biconbi was designed in the late 50s.
 Originally conceived as a work of sculpture issued from Munari’s researches on the subject of multiples.
 It was manufactured as a game for the first time in 1961 by Danese.

-Munari died in the same town where he was born (Milan) on September 30, 1998.
+Munari passed away in the same town where he was born (Milan) on September 30, 1998.